gege32/recipes/Readme.md

 ### Database

 For persistence, I chose HSQLDB.
-It is integrated in the running application, so there is no need to deploy a separate database anywhere else, which is ideal for a minimal functionality project.
+It is integrated in the running application, so there is no need to deploy a separate database anywhere else, which is ideal for a project like this.

 ### SpringDocs

 SpringDocs provides a nice and easy to read and test documentation framework, which is available to look at runtime, and allows generation of swagger documents at build time.

+While the application is running: [Interactive docs](http://localhost:8080/swagger-ui/index.html)